Simple validations (built-in)

 * **A** - represents any alphanumeric character (A-Z, a-z, 0-9),

-* **?** - elements of the mask placed after "?" are optional.
+* **?** - mask elements placed after "?" are optional.

 | Mask definition | Meaning | Mask presentation | Example values |